rainbowdashlabs/sql-java/docs/02/operators.md

 -> TRUE
 ```

-1. Case insensitive matching.
+1. Case-insensitive matching.
 We check if the string contains CDE
-2. Case insensitive matching.
+2. Case-insensitive matching.
 We check if the string contains any of `c`, `d` or `e`.

 ```sql title="PostgreSQL"
 SELECT 'abcdef' ~ 'CDE'; -- (1)